ddikman/travelrates/README.md

 ```

 ### Android
+Before building, review the build configuration in `android/app/build.gradle` to make sure the version number has been incremented.

 To build the android release apk you simply run `flutter build apk`.
 However, before that you'll need to create a local keystore of course.
 Make sure you store this some good place (outside of source control) and then reference it in the a `key.properties` file placed in the `android` folder.
 This is referenced by the `android/app/build.gradle` signing settings.

+### iOS
+First up open xcode and in the `Runner > General` section ensure the version number is updated.

+Then run Product > Archive and click `Validate...`.

+When this is done you can do `Upload to App Store...`.

 ## Description